pinecone-field/PineStream/workshop/instruqt/04-semantic-search/assignment.md

 That's it!
 The function now returns the movie IDs that match the search query.

-# 🚀 &nbsp; Implement Re-ranking
+# 🚀 &nbsp; Implement reranking
 ===

 After calling the above function twice, the endpoint has two lists of movie IDs that match the search query.
-It deduplicates them but it has no way of knowing which results are more relevant to the query.
+It deduplicates them but does not know which results are more relevant to the query.
 While both dense and sparse results have similarity scores, the two types are not directly comparable.
-Thus the endpoint needs to call a function that will re-rank the results.
+Thus, the endpoint needs to call a function to rerank the results.

-In the same file find the `getHighestRankedMovies`.
+In the same file, find the `getHighestRankedMovies`.
 Notice how it receives the movie IDs, the search text, and the limit.
 You will now implement it so it returns the top `limit` movies that are most relevant to the search query.
 Paste the following code in the body of the placeholder:

 ```ts
 // Fetch movie plots from database for reranking